christianurech/christianurech.github.io/index.md

 ### Supervision and Mentorship
 Don't hesitate to get in touch, if you want to do a project with me.
 At the intersection of algebraic geometry, group theory, and topology there are many beautiful and fun subjects on all levels.

-So far I have supervised the following projects:
+My students:
+- Jeanette Fernandez, EPFL (Master's project on Weil's regularization theorem and Master's thesis on automorphisms of Aut(A^2))
-- Spring 2022: Semester project of Marie Abadie about mapping class groups
+- Marie Abadie, EPFL (Master's project on mapping class groups)
+- Amandine Favre, EPFL (Bachelor's project on completions)
+- Valentin Prost, EPFL (Bachelor's project on the Dehn-Nielsen-Baer theorem)
+- Blerton Rashiti, EPLF (Bachelor's project on groups and graphs)
+- Peter Whalley, ICL (UROP (Undergraduate Research Opportunity) on the Lickorish-Wallace theorem)
-- Fall 2021:
+-